gregsadetsky/recurse-rfid-visits/README.md

 be aware that everything runs without a virtualenv and with root permissions

+### Update / deploy new code
+1. ssh to the running rpi
+1. go to the cloned repo
+1. `git pull`
+1. `sudo ./install.sh`
+1. skip the API access token input by pressing enter (unless you need to change it)
+1. that's it! -> the installation process reloads the code and restarts the service and therefore no more actions are needed

 #### why root?

 keyboard library requires us to use root in order to read from /dev/input